CheckPointSW/CloudGuardIaaS/aws/templates/README.md

 [CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html) is an Amazon Web Services (AWS) service that enables modeling and setting up resources inside AWS in an automated fashion.

-The table below lists CloudFormation templates provided and maintained by Check Point that simplify the deployment of Check Point security solutions in AWS.

 You can use these templates as-is or as building blocks for customizing your own templates.

 **Notes:**